asac/openwrt-snap/README.md

 ## DHCP Server

-After install your pi2 has become a dhcp server.
-Simply connect your computer to it with ether and you will get an IP.
+After install your pi2/beaglebone has become a dhcp server.
+Simply connect your computer through its ethernet port and you will get a DHCP lease with IP.

 ## Luci / WebAdmin

-Now you can go and use luci web admin <http://OpenWRT/> and have fun...
+Now you can go and use luci web admin <http://192.168.1.1/> and have fun...

 ![alt text](https://github.com/asac/openwrt-snap/raw/master/docs/openwrt-luci-snap.png "Luci on snappy Core")